zahachtah/CAS/_pages/CAS.md

   - image_path: /images/learning.jpg
     alt: "placeholder image 2"
     title: "Learning"
-    excerpt: "The evolution of the brain was in some respects an evolutionary shortcut.
-Learning means that mistakes don't have to made twice, and with social learning, deadly mistakes can be avoided.
-Since evolution feeds on deadly mistakes, the emergence of learning is the second major complex adaptive system, giving rise to societies, science and most likely art"
+    excerpt: "The evolution of the brain was in some respects an evolutionary shortcut as deadly mistakes can be avoided by anticipation and communication.
+Both the human brain as well as recent computer learning algorithms show remarkable CAS characteristics"
     url: "/_pages/Scale"
     btn_label: "Explore"
     btn_class: "btn--inverse"

   - image_path: /images/markets.jpg
-    title: "Markets"
+    title: "Economy"
     excerpt: "Markets are really just the consequence of learned expectations, but considering that humans could not have transformed the planet into a new geological era, the Anthropocene, without using markets this phenomenon is here awarded the third place for iconic complex adaptive systems"
     url: "/_pages/Response"
     btn_label: "Explore"